Webcam Telescope Adaptor

 thingiverse

-I designed this webcam adaptor after finding that most of the existing designs were designed to fit into the eyepiece tube, rather than over an eyepiece.
-I wanted to be able to use eyepiece projection rather than prime focus.
-The webcam mounting plate is specifically designed to fit my Logitech C210, but could easily be modified for another camera.
-I designed it in two pieces so that they could be printed with no support, and replaced if anything broke.
-The eyepiece holder is the result of a lot of trial and error with various eyepieces, and having problems with either friction fit or wobble.
-In this design, rubber bands are stretched across openings that let them intrude under tension slightly into the eyepiece tube, allowing the adaptor to be easliy attached or removed without disturbing the telescope position.
-I also recommend that you get or make a parfocal ring as shown in the last photograph.
-Once you achieve a good focus with the camera and the eyepiece you plan to use, take that eyepiece and the camera out.
-Get one of your other wider-angle eyepieces and put it in the eyepiece holder with the parfocal ring loosely on it.
+I conceptualized this webcam adaptor after discovering that most existing designs were optimized for fitting into the eyepiece tube rather than over an eyepiece.
+I sought the ability to utilize eyepiece projection instead of prime focus.
+The webcam mounting plate is tailored specifically to fit my Logitech C210, but can easily be adapted for another camera.
+I designed it in two pieces so that they could be printed without support and replaced if anything broke.
+The eyepiece holder resulted from extensive trial and error with various eyepieces and issues with friction fit or wobble.
+In this design, rubber bands are stretched across openings that allow them to intrude under tension slightly into the eyepiece tube, enabling the adaptor to be easily attached or removed without disturbing the telescope position.
+I also recommend acquiring or creating a parfocal ring as shown in the last photograph.
+Once you achieve good focus with the camera and the eyepiece you plan to use, remove that eyepiece and the camera.
+Take one of your other wider-angle eyepieces and place it in the eyepiece holder with the parfocal ring loosely on it.
 Slide the eyepiece in and out until you get a good focus (don't change the focus knob).
 Once you have the good position, slide the parfocal ring to hold the eyepiece there, and tighten the knob or clamp.
-Now you can find your target easily with one eypiece, and use the webcam and other eyepiece without needing to refocus!
+Now you can find your target easily with one eyepiece, and use the webcam and other eyepiece without needing to refocus!

 With this file you will be able to print Webcam Telescope Adaptor with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Webcam Telescope Adaptor.